quota-plugin¶

 quota_warning = <limit configuration> <quota-warning socket name> <parameters>

-before the value for “reverse” warnings where the script is called when quota drops below the value.
+limit_configurationis almost exactly same as forquota, with the exception of adding-before the value for “reverse” warnings where the script is called when quota drops below the value.
 Usually you want to use percents instead of absolute limits.Only the command for the first exceeded limit is executed, so configure the highest limit first.
 The actual commands that are run need to be created as services (create a named Dovecot service and use the service name as the

-quota-warning socket name
+quota-warning socket nameargument).Note

 The percent sign (